-Oppenheimer also collects certain background information from nonaffiliated third parties, such as consumer reporting agencies and other outside vendors who assist us in verifying your creditworthiness and your credit history.
+Oppenheimer also collects certain background information from nonaffiliated third parties, such as consumer reporting agencies and other outside vendors who assist us in verifying your creditworthiness and your credit history, to the extent permitted by applicable laws.
 Further information on the use of these vendors is detailed below under “SHARING YOUR PERSONAL INFORMATION.”

 Additionally, if you apply for employment at Oppenheimer, we may collect certain non-public background information from you in order to verify your identity, character, experience, and fitness for employment at Oppenheimer.
-This information will include, without limitation, your name postal address, phone number, education, military service status, previous employment, references, salary expectation, disciplinary history, criminal history and regulatory history.
+This information will include, without limitation, your name postal address, phone number, education, military service status, previous employment, references, salary expectation, disciplinary history, criminal history and regulatory history, to the extent permitted by applicable laws.
 If you are offered employment, we will also collect certain personal information such as your credit history, birthdate, social security number, and political activity.

 USE OF YOUR PERSONAL INFORMATION AND LAWFUL BASIS FOR ITS PROCESSING

-In connection with our provision of financial services and meeting our contractual obligations to you, Oppenheimer uses your personal information in a variety of ways.
+In connection with our provision of financial services pursuant to applicable laws and meeting our contractual obligations to you, Oppenheimer uses your personal information in a variety of ways.
 In particular, we use your personal information:

 - To establish your account at Oppenheimer and otherwise provide you with the information, financial products or services that you request from us.

 - To assist you in meeting with your overall investment objectives.
 This includes a suitability analysis, as required by the Financial Regulatory Authority (“FINRA”), which requirement is designed to ensure investor protection and promote fair dealings.

 - To contact you, or your designated representative, if applicable, in connection with your account(s) and/or any products or investments in which you may have expressed interest or that your Financial Professional believes may of interest to you.

 - To respond to law enforcement requests and as required by applicable law, rule, regulation, court order, or regulatory request.
 For example, the USA Patriot Act requires financial institutions, such as Oppenheimer, to obtain and maintain certain personal information about their clients, including, without limitation, to verify your identity.